 You don’t want to be stuck driving around in a car that you overpaid for AND isn’t as safe as it could be.
 Fighting with the dealer to get the results you want on your own is often a long road that simply leads to a dead end.
 Our Auto Fraud Attorneys can sue the dealership, and put you back in the position you were the day before the purchase.

 Once you have recovered your down payment and any other money from the dealership, you can then reinvest in a car that is properly represented, without structural damage, that you can trust will be safe.

 If you recently purchased a used car from a dealership that has structural damage, our auto fraud attorneys will offer you a free legal consultation.
 We will answer any questions you have about what options are available, and what you can expect when you hire our firm.
-All auto fraud case are taken on a contingency basis.
+We handle auto fraud case on a contingency fee basis, which means very little is required from you to file the case.
 Call now.